SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

 Adding a default partition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :class:`~psqlextra.migrations.operations.PostgresAddDefaultPartition` operation to add a new default partition.
+Use the :class:`~psqlextra.backend.migrations.operations.PostgresAddDefaultPartition` operation to add a new default partition.
 A default partition is the partition where records get saved that couldn't fit in any other partition.

 Note that you can only have one default partition per partitioned table/model.